laravel/docs/routing.md

     use App\Http\Controllers\UserController;
     use App\Models\User;

+    // Route definition...
-    Route::get('users/{user}', [UserController::class, 'show']);
+    Route::get('/users/{user}', [UserController::class, 'show']);

+    // Controller method definition...
     public function show(User $user)
     {
         return view('user.profile', ['user' => $user]);
     }

 <a name="customizing-the-key"></a>
+<a name="customizing-the-default-key-name"></a>
 #### Customizing The Key

 Sometimes you may wish to resolve Eloquent models using a column other than `id`.
 To do so, you may specify the column in the route parameter definition:

-    Route::get('api/posts/{post:slug}', function (App\Models\Post $post) {
-        return $post;
-    });

-<a name="implicit-model-binding-scoping"></a>
-#### Custom Keys & Scoping

-Sometimes, when implicitly binding multiple Eloquent models in a single route definition, you may wish to scope the second Eloquent model such that it must be a child of the first Eloquent model.
-For example, consider this situation that retrieves a blog post by slug for a specific user:

     use App\Models\Post;
-    use App\Models\User;

-    Route::get('api/users/{user}/posts/{post:slug}', function (User $user, Post $post) {
+    Route::get('/posts/{post:slug}', function (Post $post) {
         return $post;
     });

-When using a custom keyed implicit binding as a nested route parameter, Laravel will automatically scope the query to retrieve the nested model by its parent using conventions to guess the relationship name on the parent.
-In this case, it will be assumed that the `User` model has a relationship named `posts` (the plural of the route parameter name) which can be used to retrieve the `Post` model.

-<a name="customizing-the-default-key-name"></a>
-#### Customizing The Default Key Name

-If you would like model binding to use a default database column other than `id` when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model:
+If you would like model binding to always use a database column other than `id` when retrieving a given model class, you may override the `getRouteKeyName` method on the Eloquent model:

     /**
      * Get the route key for the model.